Akeel14/Kanban-Board/README.md

 * Edit and delete tasks
 * Sign up and log in with email and password
 * Forgot password functionality
-* Data is saved and accessible upon log in

 # Technologies Used
 * ReactJS